DMARC is an acronym for Domain-based Message, Authentication, Reporting, and Conformance. But what is DMARC in practical terms?

 Still, SPF has its shortcomings.
 For example, forwarded messages fail authentication, SPF records are tricky to maintain, and hackers can still exploit the Return-Path/mailfrom as most people don’t check it.

-SPF on its own isn’t enough to secure your email domain.
+More than SPF on its own is needed to secure your email domain.
 That’s why knowing how to add a DMARC record in DNS and implementing a DMARC policy is vital.

 The second standard is the Identified Internet Email, designed by Cisco, which authenticates the integrity of outgoing email using digital signatures.